 Did you know that meat is actually good for you?
-Not just any kind of meat of course, but plenty of unprocessed, natural and grass-fed or open range meats.
+Not just any kind of meat of course, but plenty of unprocessed, natural, and grass-fed or open range meats.
+It’s food your brain craves.

 It is true that fruits and vegetables can provide the body with quite a bit.
 Unfortunately, and contrary to the narrative that some groups might lead you to believe, they cannot provide you with everything that you need to maintain a healthy lifestyle.
 This is where meat comes in.
 And just to clarify; unprocessed and healthy meats can provide B3 (Niacin), B6, Iron, Zinc, Selenium, and plenty of other vitamins and minerals, and they are also rich with Omega-3.
 In fact, unprocessed meat from grass-fed animals contains up to 5 times as much Omega-3 as meat that comes from grain-fed animals.

 Protein is another great thing we pull from meat.
 Why is it so great?
 For a lot of reasons really but it boils down to the amino acids they carry.
 There are at least 9 amino acids that we simply CANNOT produce on our own and that we have to get from our diet.
-Animal products contain all the amino acids that we need in perfect form.
+Animal products contain all the amino acids that we need in perfect form and often times in abundance.
 True, most plants do provide some protein; but it comes with a caveat; they do so with sub-optimal amino acid profiles.

 For example, science has discovered that an essential element of our existence revolves around Vitamin B-12; one of the most complex vitamins that we currently know about.
 Not only does B-12 help to make your DNA and your red blood cells (which carries your oxygen), but we have discovered that even the slightest deficiency of Vitamin B-12 can lead to things like anemia, pale skin, sore tongue, fatigue, mania, depression, easy bruising or bleeding, etc. Also, going extended periods of time without B-12 results in permanent damage to the brain and central nervous system.
 In fact, a deficiency of vitamin B12 can limit your ability to think clearly about anything (Katz, 2012)!